tengku-hanis/jomresearchwebsite/content/webinar_detail/2024-03-01-correlation-and-regression-analysis-using-r/index.en.md

 categories: []
 tags: []
 ---
-**This webinar is open for registration.**
+The material for this webinar is available for purchase:

 - Title: Correlation and regression analysis using R
-- Date: March 11, 2024 (Monday)
-- Time: 09.00 am-03.00 pm (MYT)
-- Location: Google Meet
 - Language: English
-- Fee: RM70 (recording, slides, dummy data, R codes, and e-certificate)
+- Fee: RM70 (recording, slides, dummy data, and R codes)
 - Prerequisite: Basic knowledge of R, for those without the basics, you can either:
     - Buy our webinar recording [Intro to R (for non-coders) -  RM50](https://tinyurl.com/recordingintrotor)
     - Or watch some introductory videos on R on YouTube